bennyyu686/ahcg2017_starterpipeline/README.md

 ## Hannah Hatchell
 Master's of Bioinformatics, Georgia Institute of Technology

-**Mission Statement**

-__Improving early cancer detection using a highly optimized pipeline for the specific detection of low frequency variants.__
+**Mission Statement:** __Improving early cancer detection using a highly optimized pipeline for the specific detection of low frequency variants.__

 ## ahcg_pipeline